skinnylatte/pop21/content/posts/feedingmysoul.md

 Things are different now.

 When I was least expecting it, king tides subsided and became gentle lakes.
-The weather is rather frosty or humid, it's mostly even-tempered, and cool.
+The weather is rarely frosty or humid, it's mostly even-tempered, and cool.
 I have time to sleep, exercise, meditate, and eat well: I am no longer scurrying from here to there.
 I know how lucky I am.

 I got to recover from a chronic illness that not only took away my physical abilities for a long while, I also got to bounce back mentally from it.
 From insomniac mania, I now have a well-rested, even-keeled, decently-paced life (and personality).
 When I think back to those years, to 2012 and right after especially, I wonder how anyone ever kept up with me.
 I barely did.
 (Autoimmune diseases are a bitch.
 Don't let anyone tell you otherwise.)